Feature Flags & Variables

 // Retrieve the flag using the feature key

-const { flag } = useGetFlag("feature-key");
+const { flag, isReady } = useGetFlag('feature_key', userContext);

-// Use the flag object returned by useGetFlag to retrieve all variables associated with the flag
+// Use the flag object returned by useGetFlag to retrieve all variables

-const flagVariables = useGetFlagVariables(flag);
+const allFlagVariables = useGetFlagVariables(flag);

 Parameters Definition